Immigration matters

 • Origin of applications: only applications submitted by French institutions are admissible.
 A candidate presented by more than one institution will be rejected;

-• The student must not be living and/or studying in France at the time of application (Master level).
+• The student must not be living and/or studying in France at the time of application;

 • International students already receiving a French government scholarship, an AUF scholarship or an Erasmus + scholarship from another program at the time of application are not eligible;